BARRETTMEAG/GroupBProject/Milestone 3/README.txt

 - Ensure the file includes a `HALT` instruction (`+4300`) to terminate the program.

 ## Testing the Application
-To run the unit tests for the application, use the following command:
+To test the application submit the file to be tested.
+If no error occurs the application should run smoothly.
+If an error occurs the instructions will stop being read and the user will be notified of the specific error caught in the .txt file.

 When entering a four-digit number (+1235), the number is separated by the first two digits and the last two digits.
 The 12 or whatever number is known as the memory and the 35 would be the memory location portion of the code.